northstowekarate/northstowekarate.github.io/training/whattoexpect/index.md

 ---
-title: Northstowe Karate Club - What to expect
+title: Northstowe Karate Club - What to expect when training
 layout: base.njk
 description: We teach traditional Shotokan Karate.
 Karate consists of 3 parts - kihon (basic techniques), kumite (sparring) and kata (a coreographed sequence of techniques).
 ---